Chessboard is a free online chess game. A game with a lot of features and amazing gameplay.

 A more intriguing variant of Fortress in which you select the basic card.
 The game is medium in difficulty, with a 30% chance of winning.
 It is played with a single deck, and your odds of victory are primarily determined by your talent.

-If you enjoy Chessboard, try Klondike Solitaire, a classic solitaire card game.
+If you enjoy Chessboard, try Classic Solitaire, a classic solitaire card game.

-4 foundation piles (top) - build up in suit from the rank of the first card added to the first pile, wrapping from King to Ace if needed, until each pile holds 13 cards.
+4 foundation piles: Build up in suit from the rank of the first card added to the first pile, wrapping from King to Ace if needed, until each pile holds 13 cards.

-10 tableau piles (below the foundations) that may be built up or down by suit.
+10 tableau piles: 10 tableau piles that may be built up or down by suit.
 Only the top card of each pile is playable.
 Any available card may be used to fill any open space.
 At the start of the game, the top two piles are dealt six cards apiece, while the remaining piles are handed five cards each.

 There are four foundation piles.